-Post authored by Helen Olsen, Impact Manager; Alix Emden, Operations Lead; Josh Nesbit, CEO; and Kenn Sippell, Director of App Services.
+Post authored by Helen Olsen, Impact Manager; Alix Emden, Operations Lead; Josh Nesbit, Board Member, and Kenn Sippell, Director of App Services.

 Health workers around the world are on the front lines of the fight against COVID-19 at great personal risk.
 A deadly combination of extreme working conditions, stress, fatigue and prolonged exposure to the virus is leaving them highly vulnerable to infection, and experience has shown us that pandemics disproportionately affect health workers.
 A recent WHO report found that health workers are between 21 and 32 times more likely to be infected with Ebola than people in the general population.
 In Lombardy, Italy, the infection rate for health workers is twelve times higher than for the general population.

 However, these are preventable infections.
 In the case of COVID-19, we know that protection, prevention and testing are key to early detection and containment of the pandemic.
 For community health workers, this means access to quality personal protective equipment (PPEs) as they work tirelessly to serve and care for their communities and interrupt the pandemic while maintaining routine service delivery.
 It also means frequent self-testing for CHWs in order to maintain a healthy workforce that can ably fight the pandemic.

 We also know that the window of time in which the spread of COVID-19 can be slowed or prevented “can only be achieved with widespread testing”.
 CHWs are well-positioned to provide much-needed support for testing by bringing rapid diagnostic tests directly to the patient’s doorstep to protect those who are infected as well as their communities.